 1. Write a piece of software

-You could come up with a software solution to solve some of these issues and sell your software as a service, thereby creating ongoing passive annuity income.
+You could come up with a software solution to solve some of these issues and sell your software as a service, thereby creating ongoing passive annuity.
 Remember, it will require effort to support and maintain the software.

 2. Rent out appliances